Dealing with Workplace Misconduct in 2023

 General misconduct

-General misconduct involves less severe violations of the employment contract, but they can still have a negative impact on the workplace.
-These offenses may include consistent tardiness, taking leave without prior authorisation, or failing to meet job performance standards.
+General misconduct involves less severe violations of the employment contract, but it can still have a negative impact on the workplace.
+These offences may include consistent tardiness, taking leave without prior authorisation, or failing to meet job performance standards.
 While these actions may not lead to immediate dismissal, they can still create a disruptive work environment and affect the overall productivity and morale of other employees.
 It is essential for employers to address general misconduct promptly to maintain a positive and efficient workplace.

 Serious misconduct